wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/stats_node.md

 ---

 <a id="top"></a>
-A [StatsNode](/kapacitor/v1.3/nodes/stats_node/) emits internal statistics about the another node at a given interval.
+A [StatsNode](/kapacitor/v1.3/nodes/stats_node/) emits internal statistics about another node at a given interval.

 **Standard Constructor**